Compare Azure Functions hosting options

 Consumption plan Azure Functions Generally available (GA) None

-Flex Consumption plan Azure Functions Preview None
+Flex Consumption plan Azure Functions GA None

 Premium plan Azure Functions GA Linux